BMW N55 Fuel Pump Upgrades | The Complete OneFastShop LPFP Lineup

 The N55 LPFP lineup above is built for F-chassis N55 and N20 applications and is a direct replacement for BMW OEM part #16117243975.
 That covers cars such as the F22 / F23 M235i, F87 M2, F30 / F31 335i, F34 GT, and F32 / F33 / F36 435i, along with their N20 counterparts.

-One important note: early E-chassis N55 cars - the 2011 to 2013 135i and 335i, and the E84 X1 xDrive35i - use a different fuel bucket (OEM #16147163298) and take our E-chassis assemblies instead.
-If you drive one of those, browse the full fuel pumps collection to find the correct E-chassis pump for your car, or reach out and we will confirm the right fit.
+One important note that trips people up: the N55 lived in two different chassis generations, and they do not share a fuel pump.
+Early E-chassis N55 cars - the 2011 to 2013 135i and 335i, and the E84 X1 xDrive35i - use a different fuel bucket (OEM #16147163298) and take our E-chassis assemblies instead, not the F-chassis pumps in this guide.
+So "I have an N55" is not enough to pick a pump - you need to know your chassis.
+If you drive one of the early E-chassis cars, browse the full fuel pumps collection to find the correct E-chassis pump, or reach out and we will confirm the right fit before you buy.

 Installation Notes

-Every single-pump assembly is plug-and-play with no wiring modifications, soldering, or ECU changes, and ships ready to drop in.
-The dual-pump Stage 3 and Stage 3.5 kits arrive fully pre-wired with the boost-referenced pressure switch and harnesses configured, so there is still no splicing or cutting required.
-A fuel pump lock ring removal tool is needed to access the pump in the tank - if you do not already have one, you can add the correct lock ring tool to your order.
-After installing any upgraded LPFP, have your tuner update the fueling in your map to take advantage of the added volume.
+Every single-pump assembly is plug-and-play with no wiring modifications, no soldering, and no ECU changes - it drops into the tank in place of the factory unit.
+The dual-pump Stage 3 and Stage 3.5 kits arrive fully pre-wired with the boost-referenced pressure switch and harnesses already configured, so even at the top of the range there is still no splicing or cutting required.
+The one tool you will need is a fuel pump lock ring removal tool to release the large ring that holds the pump assembly in the tank - it is not something most toolboxes have, so if you do not already own one you can add the correct lock ring tool to your order and save yourself an interrupted install.
+As a safety note, always work on the fuel system with the car cool, in a well-ventilated area, away from ignition sources.
+And after installing any upgraded LPFP, have your tuner update the fueling in your map so the tune actually uses the volume you just added.

-Whether you are chasing a reliable 575 WHP on a daily-driven N55 or building a 950 WHP monster, there is a pump in the OneFastShop lineup matched to your goal.
-Start with your power target and fuel type, pick the stage that gives you headroom, and confirm fitment for your chassis.
-Ready to upgrade?
-Explore the complete N55 fuel pump lineup and give your build the fuel system it deserves.
+Whether you are chasing a reliable 575 WHP on a daily-driven N55 or building a 950 WHP monster, there is a pump in the OneFastShop lineup matched to your goal - and getting the fuel system right is what makes the rest of the build safe to enjoy.
+Start with your power target, factor in your fuel, pick the stage that gives you real headroom, and confirm fitment for your chassis.
+Then explore the complete N55 fuel pump lineup and give your build the fuel system it deserves.

 Frequently Asked Questions